top of page

 Interval Mirror Point

-The Intervallic Mirror Point is a compositional technique developed by James in 2019–20 which uses interval mirroring and inversion to generate a register-specific pitch set.
-The technique enables a single set of pitches to be expanded, generating a wide variation of pitches across an instrument's range which become set in their register.
+The Intervallic Mirror Point is a compositional technique developed in 2020 which uses interval mirroring and inversion to generate a register-specific pitch set.
+The technique enables a single pitch set to be expanded, generating unique pitch sets across an instrument's range which become set in their register.
 Whichever register a particular pitch appears in, it is fixed in that register.
 The IMP was developed in response to the register-specificity of Carson Cooman's Restarting Pitch Space, and the intervallic focus of Per Nørgård's Infinity Series.
-The technique combines these two components to generate material which is register-specific whilst remaining entirely focussed upon the intervals between the notes and their respective mirror or focal points, forming a coherence which links all of the pitches together.

 Screenshot 2020-11-20 at 15.16.47.png